How should a newborn baby sleep in the crib?

 Although it may be a concern for parents, the truth is that it does not represent any threat to the baby’s brain development.
 Nor should it be an aesthetic problem since today it is possible to correct a baby’s flat head.

 To prevent the flat part of his head from being pressed, it is advisable to change the position of the baby given a certain time .
 It is also important to get the baby used to resting on the mother’s belly .
 This will also help strengthen your neck muscles, which will help you move your head more easily to change positions while you sleep.
+Skull deformities like plagiocephaly are quite common, up to 46% of newborn are likely to suffer of plagiocephaly, according Aliyah Mawji, RN, of the Canadian Pediatric Society, in her article “The incidence of positional plagiocephaly: a cohort study” published in the American Academy of Pediatrics.

 To correct the baby’s flat head, it is advisable to alternate the position in which it is usually held , as well as at the time of feeding.
+Read more about skull deformities prevention.

 In the case of severe flat head syndrome, these recommendations must be followed and complemented with the use of helmets or orthopedic cranial bands .
 The little one should use them as long as possible throughout the day, in a period of 2 to 6 months depending on the degree of malformation suffered.
 Although correcting a baby’s flat head is possible, it is important observe its development and the positions it adopts to prevent plagiocephaly.